When we provoke an animal and corner it until it cannot move, what do we expect it will do?

 This is trauma.⠀

-This is what we will diffuse for you in Healing Hearts, not through anger management techniques, but techniques to help you feel safe again.
+This is what we will diffuse for you in The Whole Story, not through anger management techniques, but techniques to help you feel safe again.
 In your body.
 In your world.

 Because with safety, there is no rage.

 We have seen amazing results with our members in a few short weeks.
-Rage episodes that used to happen multiple times a day have dropped to once ever few weeks...if that!
+Rage episodes that used to happen multiple times a day have dropped to once every few weeks...if that!

-Before joining Healing Hearts, I could barely get out of bed every morning, it just felt too hard and overwhelming, the days felt unending.
-I struggled with feeling depresed, overwhelmed and had episodes of rage frequently that terrified me.
+Before joining The Whole Story, I could barely get out of bed every morning, it just felt too hard and overwhelming, the days felt unending.
+I struggled with feeling depressed, overwhelmed and had episodes of rage frequently that terrified me.
 This program has given me my life back, has given me the tools to manage what before felt so overwhelming and never ending.

-Join us in Healing Hearts today and let's help you feel safe so the moments of rage lessen and disappear.
+Join us in The Whole Story today and let's help you feel safe so the moments of rage lessen and disappear.

 Click here to join a global community of women who have taken back their health and healing.
 We are here for you.
 It is time.